Iqbolshoh/php-social-messenger/README.md

 The application also exposes a RESTful API for integrating the messaging functionality into other systems.
 The API includes endpoints for:

-- Fetching user profiles
+ - Fetching profiles
  - Fetching messages
+ - Fetching contacts
  - Sending messages
+ - Editing messages
-- Blocking users
+ - Deleting users
  - Managing user accounts

 API documentation is available in the docs/ directory.
 It provides all the necessary details for interacting with the APIs and using them in your own applications.